Breast Cancer Treatment

 Breast Reconstruction Options

-Reconstruction takes place either at the time of or following a mastectomy.
+Reconstruction takes place either at the time of a mastectomy or after.

 • Oncoplastic reconstruction: This procedure combines plastic surgery techniques with breast surgical oncology.
-When a large lumpectomy is required that will leave the breast distorted, the remaining tissue is sculpted to realign the nipple and areola and restore a natural shape and appearance to the breast.
+When a large lumpectomy is required that will change the shape of the breast, the remaining tissue is sculpted to realign the nipple and areola and restore a natural shape and appearance to the breast.

 • Implants: An implant is a medical-grade sac filled with silicone gel (synthetic material) or sterile saltwater (saline) that increases breast size or restores the contour of a breast after mastectomy.